How to pause and resume transfers

 In these cases, it is often desirable to resume transfers rather than starting them from scratch - especially for large files.
 This means only the remaining part of the file is subsequently uploaded or downloaded.

-In edtFTPj/PRO, two methods are available to achieve transfer termination and resumption.
-These methods are supported in FTPClient, SSLFTPClient, ProFTPClient and SSHFTPClient
+In edtFTPj/PRO, three methods are available to achieve transfer termination and resumption.
+These methods are supported in FTPClient, SSLFTPClient, ProFTPClient and SSHFTPClient.

 Invoking cancelTransfer will cancel the currently executing transfer.
 To be able to call this method during a transfer will require a separate thread.
 Once this method is called, the transfer will cease once the current transfer buffer is emptied: